Why Excel Fails Uganda Landlords: Switch to Property Management Software

 - You have lost a good tenant partly because of administrative friction

 Switching from Excel to a dedicated platform does not mean learning something complicated.
-It means spending a few hours setting up a system that then runs — and keeps running — without the manual effort, the version conflicts, the formula errors, and the late-night reconciliations.
+It means spending a few hours setting up a system that then keeps running without the manual effort, the version conflicts, the formula errors and the late-night reconciliations.